Skip to content

 Do I need a visa for Armenia? +

-No, for most Western travellers.
-Citizens of the EU/Schengen, UK, US, Canada, Australia and New Zealand are visa-free for up to 180 days per calendar year — a long-standing policy.
+Citizens of the EU/Schengen area, UK, US, Canada, Australia and New Zealand are visa-free for up to 180 days per calendar year — a long-standing policy.
 Russians are also visa-free.
-A separate 2026 measure waives visas for residence-permit holders of the US/EU/Gulf states between 1 January and 1 July 2026.
+A separate 2026 measure waives visas for residence-permit holders of the US, EU/Schengen states and Gulf Cooperation Council countries from 1 January to 1 July 2026, provided the permit is valid for at least six months.
+This is relevant if you hold, say, a US green card or an EU residence card but not a Western passport.

 What currency does Armenia use? +